huimin230/BayesCafe/README.md

 s <- result$s
 P <- result$P
 ```
-- s: A vector of sample-specific size factor.
-- P: A matrix of neighbor information, each row represents a spatial location and each column indicates the index of a neighboring spatial location.

 ### Run the model
-We run the model using function `bayes_cafe`, where `K` is the specified number of clusters.
+We run the model using function `bayes_cafe`.
+The essential inputs include count, loc, and

+- K: Specified number of clusters.
+- s: Vector of sample-specific size factor.
+- P: Matrix of neighbor information, each row represents a spatial location and each column indicates the index of a neighboring spatial location.
+- iter: Number of total iterations.
+Default is 2,000.
+- burn: Number of burn-in iterations.
+Default is 1,000.

 ```r
 res <- bayes_cafe(
   count = count,